Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Using Cloud VPN, create a VPN tunnel to a Virtual Private Cloud (VPC) in Google Cloud.
 2. In this VPC, create a Compute Engine instance and install the Squid proxy server on this instance.
 3. Configure your servers to use that instance as a proxy to access Cloud Storage.
 - [ ] 1.
 Use Migrate for Compute Engine (formerly known as Velostrata) to migrate those servers to Compute Engine.
 2. Create an internal load balancer (ILB) that uses storage.googleapis.com as backend.
 3. Configure your new instances to use this ILB as proxy.
 - [x] 1.
 Using Cloud VPN or Interconnect, create a tunnel to a VPC in Google Cloud.
 2. Use Cloud Router to create a custom route advertisement for 199.36.153.4/30.
 Announce that network to your on-premises network through the VPN tunnel.
 3. In your on-premises network, configure your DNS server to resolve *.googleapis.com as a CNAME to restricted.googleapis.com.

+To provide your application with access to Cloud Storage while following Google-recommended practices and adhering to your security policies, you should choose:

+**[4] 1.
+Using Cloud VPN or Interconnect, create a tunnel to a VPC in Google Cloud.
+2. Use Cloud Router to create a custom route advertisement for 199.36.153.4/30.
+Announce that network to your on-premises network through the VPN tunnel.
+3. In your on-premises network, configure your DNS server to resolve *.googleapis.com as a CNAME to restricted.googleapis.com.**

+Here's why this option is correct:

+- **Cloud VPN or Interconnect**: Establishing a VPN or Interconnect tunnel provides a secure connection between your on-premises network and Google Cloud, allowing private communication without exposing your servers to the public internet.
+- **Custom Route Advertisement**: By creating a custom route advertisement for 199.36.153.4/30, you can direct traffic destined for Google's restricted VIP range for private access to Google APIs, which includes Cloud Storage.
+- **DNS Configuration**: Configuring your DNS server to resolve `*.googleapis.com` as a CNAME to `restricted.googleapis.com` ensures that requests to Google Cloud APIs, including Cloud Storage, are directed through the restricted VIP range, maintaining security and compliance with your no-public-IP policy.

+The reasons why the other options are incorrect:

+**[1] 1.
+Use nslookup to get the IP address for storage.googleapis.com.
+2. Negotiate with the security team to be able to give a public IP address to the servers.
+3. Only allow egress traffic from those servers to the IP addresses for storage.googleapis.com.**
+- This option involves giving your servers public IP addresses, which violates your security policy.

+**[2] 1.
+Using Cloud VPN, create a VPN tunnel to a Virtual Private Cloud (VPC) in Google Cloud.
+2. In this VPC, create a Compute Engine instance and install the Squid proxy server on this instance.
+3. Configure your servers to use that instance as a proxy to access Cloud Storage.**
+- While this solution avoids public IP addresses, it adds unnecessary complexity by introducing a proxy server, which is not the recommended approach by Google for accessing Cloud Storage.

+**[3] 1.
+Use Migrate for Compute Engine (formerly known as Velostrata) to migrate those servers to Compute Engine.
+2. Create an internal load balancer (ILB) that uses storage.googleapis.com as backend.
+3. Configure your new instances to use this ILB as proxy.**
+- Migrating your servers to Compute Engine is an extensive change and may not be feasible or necessary.
+Additionally, using an internal load balancer in this way is not a standard approach for accessing Cloud Storage.

+Therefore, **option [4]** provides a secure, compliant, and efficient way to access Cloud Storage from your on-premises servers without public IP addresses.

 **[⬆ Back to Top](#table-of-contents)**